 The raccoon was still sitting on top of the door, legs and arms draped on either side, perfectly balancing itself lengthwise on top of the door, nose to tail.
 It didn’t look happy, and neither was I. Using the rake, I attempted to poke at it so it would leave through the now-wide open screen door.
-The way I’d planned it in my head, I’d poke at it, the raccoon would jump down off the door and run off into the night.
+I thought if I poked at it, the raccoon would simply jump down and run off into the night.
 What actually happened was it bared its teeth at me, growled, grabbed the rake with its knuckly hand-paws, and tried to pull the rake out of my hands.
 I was having a tugging match with a raccoon over a rake.

-I made a decision.
-Months earlier, my astrologist had told me I needed to learn to ask for help from people.
+I remembered that months earlier, my astrologist had told me I needed to learn to ask for help from people.
 This was one of those times.

 I tottered across the street.
 The people on the front porch appeared to be teenagers, but it was hard to tell.
 It was dark, the lighting was bad, and my night vision isn’t great.
-One of the girls was bigger, the other smaller, thin, and lithe.
+One of the girls was taller, the other shorter.
 But thinking they were minors, my opening words were:

 “Excuse me.
 Um, hi.
 I live across the street.
 Are, um…are your parents home?”

 “What you talkin’ ‘bout parents?
-We grown,” said the bigger girl.
+We grown,” said the taller girl.